![]() |

 -

-Luggage works exactly as it does on any other European train.
-For all practical purposes you can take what you want onto the train, nobody weighs it or measures it, your bags aren't checked in or anything, you simply take your bags onto the train with you and stick them on the racks above your seat or between the seats or at the car ends.
+Luggage works just as it does on any other European train.
+You take your bags onto the train with you and put them on the racks above your seat or between the seats or at the car ends.
 There are racks both upstairs & downstairs, and the stairs to the upper deck are shallow and wide enough to make taking bags upper deck pretty easy.
 I always find a rack right near my seat, so I can easily see my bags from my seat and access them when needed.
-SNCF ask you to label your bags with at least your name.
-It's as simple as that...
-No luggage worries!
+It's as simple as that.

 -